sergeyprokudin/smplpix/README.md

 ### Prepare the data

-_Coming soon_: we will provide the script for generating SMPLpix training data from the mp4 video.
-This will allow you to create your own neural avatar given monocular video.
+_Coming soon_: we will provide the Colab notebook for preparing SMPLpix training dataset.
+This will allow you to create your own neural avatar given monocular video of a human moving in front of the camera.

 ### Run training